uds-se/autoreject/README.md

 ### Is this for real?

-autoreject.org is an April's Fools joke.
+Autoreject is an April's Fools joke.
 No reviewer with a clear mind would ever use such a tool, right?
 Choose from options and enjoy!

 ### Where do these text snippets come from?